-WESTERN UNIVERSITY Department of Philosophy Undergraduate Course Outline 2025-26 PHILOSOP 2400F Introduction to the Philosophy of Mind INSTRUCTOR INFORMATION Information including instructor contact details and course location can be found on the course Owl BrightSpace: https://westernu.brightspace.com/ PREREQUISITE CHECKING No prerequisites COURSE DESCRIPTION This course is an introduction to the philosophy of mind.
-It covers a broad range of traditional questions in this field, such as: - What is a mind or a mental state? - Can mental states be explained in the same way as other things (such as the motion of physical bodies)? - Do we really know what others feel or experience? - What is the relationship between sensory experience and thought? - What is a person and under what conditions does a person continue to exist? - Does the determinism of physics imply that we have no free will?
+WESTERN UNIVERSITY

+Department of Philosophy

+Undergraduate Course Outline 2025-26

+PHILOSOP 2500G

+Introduction to the Theory of Knowledge

+INSTRUCTOR INFORMATION

+Information including instructor contact details and course location can be found on the course Owl BrightSpace: https://westernu.brightspace.com/

+PREREQUISITE CHECKING

+No prerequisites

+COURSE DESCRIPTION

+This course is an introduction to epistemology.
+It covers a broad range of traditional questions in this field, such as:

+- Do we know anything?

+- What can we know?

+- What is knowledge?

+- Which beliefs are justified?

+- How can we justify our beliefs?

 Please note that this is a fully online, asynchronous course based on short online videos.
 Access to the Internet on a weekly basis is required.
 LEARNING OUTCOMES By the end of this course, you should be able to explain and evaluate the main philosophical arguments and positions discussed in this course both orally and in writing.
 You should acquire and/or improve upon general skills useful for critically engaging with philosophical ideas as well as other pursuits, including analyzing, and critically evaluating arguments, skills involved in effective oral and written communication, and fruitful engagement with peers.
-TEXT Bayne, Tim (2022).
-Philosophy of Mind: An Introduction.
+TEXT McCain, Kevin (2021) Epistemology: 50 Puzzles, Paradoxes, and Thought Experiments.
 Routledge.
-The ebook version is available from the publisher and other sources (Google Play, Kindle Store, Apple Books).
-For a little extra, a physical copy can also be ordered from Amazon.ca.
+(US\$29.59 from the publisher's website or CA\$44.19 from Amazon.ca) The ebook version is available from the publisher and other sources (Google Play, Kindle Store, Apple Books).
+A physical copy can also be ordered from Amazon.ca.
 Any version you find will do because there is only one edition.
-The UWO bookstore may also offer the ebook.
 STATEMENT ON THE USE OF GENERATIVE ARTIFICIAL INTELLIGENCE (AI) In this course, the use of generative AI (including automatic translation tools, grammar checkers, text-generating AI assistants such as ChatGPT, Claude, and similar) is prohibited.
 METHOD OF EVALUATION The primary method of evaluation for this course is a series of essays of maximum 850 words each.
 Each essay addresses a relatively narrow question about the course material.
 In total, you will have four opportunities to write essays.
 Your course grade will be the average of your three best essays.
 Example You have written four essays, for which you have obtained the following grades: 80%, 50%, 90%, 80%.
 We discard the 50% essay.
 The average of the remaining three is 83.3%.
 This would be your course grade before rounding.
 In principle, you can have a grade of 100% by writing only three essays, but we recommend writing all four.
 Many students who have little practice writing essays find that they need some practice before their results correspond to their grade expectations.
 The essay due dates will be spaced roughly equally throughout the term.
 Anti-AI measures for essays (important!):